KamranAzeem/docker-to-kubernetes/Migration-Part-1.md

 # Docker-Compose to Kubernetes

 This article talks about the ways to move your applications running on docker-compose to a Kubernetes cluster on GCP.
 It also shows how to achieve "continuous delivery" to get this done.
 The audience of this article are both the system admins and the developers.
 The article guides the system/cluster admins on how to migrate the various infrastructure services from docker-compose to the kubernetes cluster.
-It also guides the developers on how to migrate their applications from docker-compose to Kubernetes, and most importantly how to "continuously" deploy their applications on a Kubernetes cluster using a CD tool.
+It also guides the developers on how to migrate their applications from docker-compose to Kubernetes, and most importantly how to "continuously" deploy their applications on a Kubernetes cluster using a CI/CD tool.

 Moving your applications to Kubernetes is not straight-forward.
-(Developing your apps for Kubernetes is not straight-forward either).
-State is hard.
+(Developing your apps for Kubernetes is not straight-forward either). **State is hard**.
 Kubernetes has a lot of moving parts.
 Many of the concepts are new.
 In short, there are many potential pitfalls.
 You really need to have a clear understanding of how your current application works.
 You also need to understand how Kubernetes works.
 It is going to be bit painful, feel complex; but it will reward you in spades.

 There are two very important things to remember before we start on this journey:
 1. **Kubernetes != Docker/Compose**